knuckleswtf/scribe-docs/laravel/reference/10-config.md

    Default: `false`

 - `overrides`: Fields to merge with the spec after generating.
 Dot notation is supported.
 For instance, if you'd like to override the `version` in the `info` object, you can set `overrides` to `['info.version' => '2.0.0']`.

+- `generators`: A list of custom generators to be invoked during generation of the OpenAPI spec.
+Each class must extend the abstract `OpenApiGenerator`.

 ## Extraction settings
 ## `auth`